Bishop Guli speaking with a mum in a church Bishop Guli

 The Church of England is working on several fronts in response to the housing crisis.
 The Bishop for Housing helped launch the Homes for All campaign in April 2024, with wide support from the housing sector.
 It calls on the main political parties to commit to a long term vision for housing, backed up by a national housing strategy committee.

-All this is just the start though; much more needs to be done in and through the Church to make a just and appropriate response to the housing crisis, including growing a broad movement for change under the Church Housing Foundation.
+All this is just the start though; more needs to be done in and through the Church to make a just and appropriate response to the housing crisis, including growing a broad movement for change under the Church Housing Foundation.
 The Bishop for Housing and others are continuing to press for institutional reforms and more resources in pursuit of this transformative vision: to ensure everyone has access to a decent, safe and affordable home in a thriving community.

 Latest news from The Bishop of Chelmsford